ISIPINK/Calibratie-van-de-Black-Scholes-parameter/README.md

 I put the data in (../data/).

 ## estimate interest rates and begin prices

 ### data cleaning
 I cleaned the data and put everything in (../data/options_spx_data.csv).
 ### estimating r and S_0
 I used simple algebra and put the results in (../data/options_spx_estimated_rS.csv).
+### compare to FED and LIBOR
+I couldn't find fast what the FED and the LIBOR were for those maturities but the ones I found were all around 3.5% - 4.2 %.

-3. implicit volatility
+## implicit volatility

-4. estimate volatily of time series
+## estimate volatily of time series